Cicada fact sheet | Field of Mars EEC

 What do cicadas eat?

 Cicadas are herbivores.
-They feed by piercing plants with their piercing-sucking mouthparts and sucking sap.
+They use their piercing-sucking mouthparts to pierce plant tissue and suck sap.
 Nymphs feed from plant roots underground, while adults feed from branches, stems and other plant tissues above ground.
 Cicadas do not bite, although they may cling with their claws if handled.

 What is the life cycle of a cicada?